just above the middle of nowhere

 Room and Board

 We do our best to offer housing for every employee that needs it.
-We charge only the costs associated with room and board and do not make a profit.
+We charge only the costs associated with room and board; housing employees is done at significant cost to us.
 Each season we are housing more of our staff than ever before, and we are constantly expanding and improving our facilities and amenities.

 We have a variety of accommodations: cabins, bunkhouses, sleeper cabins, and tent cabins.
 Most sleeping arrangements are shared, except possibly tent cabins and early or late season.
 If you need to have a private room for the whole season, it will probably be in a tent cabin.
 Roommates may change throughout the season (we have many more employees during peak season).
 Some have kitchens and bathrooms, some use a shared, public facility.

-Rent is $75 per week.
-There is no additional charge for utilities, trash, and wifi (wifi is a satellite and not 100% reliable, though phone coverage gets better every year.
+For employees using our housing, there is a charge of $50 per week for utilities, trash, and wifi (wifi is a satellite and not 100% reliable, though phone coverage gets better every year.
 AT&T is best.).
+As an incentive for those working in the kitchen, we cover the utilities charges for all BOH restaurant employees.

 All positions are open to couples and friends, though we cannot guarantee private housing if using our facilities.
 We do our best.

 Candidates with small mobile housing (vans and small trailers) are strongly encouraged to apply, and it is possible to park on the property.
-We charge a small weekly rent ($20).
+Utilities charges for those in mobile housing is $20 per week.
 Larger accommodations (RVs and large trailers) will be evaluated on a case by case basis.
 Please note that we do not have any RV hookups.

 Due to Forest Service regulations, nothing can be stored outside (chairs, ice chests, clotheslines, etc).
 Space is very limited on the property, and we cannot offer any auxiliary storage beyond personal areas inside your unit.